-16. The May 2024 draft IPP documented that the "List of Existing Agreed Upon Services and Supports" were 30 hours per month of routine respite, which was ongoing, and \$100 per month of "socialization [program]" which was authorized from July 1, 2023, through June 30, 2024, with Elevate FMS as the "provider."
-The "corrections to social [recreation], refunds, future social [recreation] activities" and "social [recreation] coach" were among the "New Service Requests or Changes to Existing Services" discussed.
+16. The May 2024 draft IPP documented that the "List of Existing Agreed Upon Services and Supports" were 30 hours per month of routine respite, which was ongoing, and \$100 per month of "[social recreation]" which was authorized from July 1, 2023, through June 30, 2024, with Elevate FMS as the "provider." "[Social recreation] corrections & refunds, future [social recreation] activities" and "[social recreation] coach" were among the "New Service Requests or Changes to Existing Services" discussed.
 The May 2024 draft IPP "Home Situation" section documented: